duckafire/duckafire.github.io/code-conventions.md

 }
 ```

-8. `this.` must be used like prefix in all use of class proprieties, in its scope.
+8. `this.` must be used like prefix in all use of class properties, in its scope.

 ``` js
 class Wrong {